pixie-io/blog.px.dev/content/blog/ebpf-cncf/index.md

 emails: ['htroisi@pixielabs.ai']
 ---

 eBPF has been steadily gaining traction in the past few years.
 The foundation for the idea sounds a bit esoteric on the surface - running user-defined programs in the Linux kernel.
-However, eBPF has made a huge splash because of the major applications it has in fields like observability, networking, and security.
+However, **eBPF has made a huge splash because of the major applications it has in fields like observability, networking, and security**.

 In particular, eBPF made a large impact in the cloud native community.
 This is because the move to Kubernetes and microservices has introduced new challenges in deploying, monitoring, and securing applications - challenges that eBPF can help address.